Toxblh/MTMR-presets/README.md

 - Thanks to the above presets spaniakos preset is an all in one preset solution with different bars embeded into one master.
 - Main: Escape and running apps, Spotify and two finger volume control, buttons for three bars, language change, battery%, time (only time 24H format), sleep
 - Media bar: Brightness, mute, volume control, spotify control.
-- Crypt bar Various Crypto values preset, the two initial crypto values are for BTC Dollar and BTC Euro.
+- Crypt bar Various Crypto values preset, Some are in $ and some in €
-- Info: weather info, CPU, disk, Network meter, Countdown timer (tomato) , language selection , battery % date with day, month , time (12H format), AM/PM
+- Info: weather info, CPU, disk, Network meter, DnD (Do not Disturb), Day/Night mode, Countdown timer (tomato) , language selection , battery % date with day, month , time (12H format), AM/PM
 ![](spaniakos/Main.png)
 ![](spaniakos/Media.png)
 ![](spaniakos/Crypto.png)